Majorshot/buggy-todo-app/README.md

 ## App.jsx
   - Fixed `handleAdd` to dispatch `addTodo(title)` instead of `deleteTodo(title)`.
   - Replaced the placeholder `TodoList` (which returned `null`) with a component that renders `todos` from state and provides a Delete button that dispatches `deleteTodo(id)`.

-These changes align the async thunks, reducers, and React components so the UI updates after API calls.